2023 Best Value Music Schools in the Southwest Region

 Out-of-state tuition fees for undergraduate students at West Texas A&M University are $11,208 per year.
 After completing their degree, music graduates from West Texas A&M University carry an average student debtload of $24,150.

-You’ll join some of the best and brightest minds around you if you attend El Centro College.
-The school came in at #3 on this year’s Best Value Music Schools in the Southwest Region list.
-Located in the large city of Dallas, El Centro College is a public school with a very large student population.
+A rank of #3 on this year’s list means El Centro College is a great value for music students.
+Located in the city of Dallas, El Centro College is a public school with a very large student population.

-Out-of-state tuition fees for undergraduate students at El Centro College are $6,000 per year.
+El Centro College undergraduate students pay an average of $6,000 in tuition and fees each year.
 After completing their degree, music graduates from El Centro College carry an average student debtload of $13,992.

-Read full report on Music at El Centro College
+Full Music at El Centro College Report

 You’ll join some of the best and brightest minds around you if you attend Scottsdale Community College.
 The school came in at #4 on this year’s Best Value Music Schools in the Southwest Region list.
-Located in the rural area of Scottsdale, Scottsdale Community College is a public college with a moderately-sized student population.
+Located in the rural area of Scottsdale, Scottsdale Community College is a public college with a medium-sized student population.

 As a testament to the quality of education it offers, Scottsdale Community College also is in the top 20% of our Best Music Schools in the Southwest Region ranking.